-In contrast, more than 525 prominent social and housing justice organizations, civic leaders, and labor unions supported Prop 10, including the ACLU, the California Labor Federation, the California Teachers Association, SEIU, Our Revolution, labor and civil rights icon Dolores Huerta, U.S. Sen. Bernie Sanders, and many others.
+In contrast, more than 525 prominent social and housing justice organizations, civic leaders, and labor unions supported Prop 10, including the California Democratic Party, ACLU, the California Labor Federation, the California Teachers Association, SEIU, Our Revolution, labor and civil rights icon Dolores Huerta, U.S. Sen. Bernie Sanders, and many others.

 Once again, Wiener was not aligned with his constituents.
 Although Prop 10 lost statewide, 53 precent of San Francisco voters supported the measure.
 Prop 10 also won a majority of support in Los Angeles, Oakland, Berkeley, Pasadena, Inglewood, Glendale, and numerous other cities struggling through California’s housing affordability and homeless crises.

-In total, Wiener’s 2020 re-election campaign has so far received $68,650 from real estate lobbying groups, developers, real estate attorneys, and landlords.
-They include, among others, Build, Inc.; Reuben, Junius and Rose LLP; Spieker Realty Investments; Signature Homes, Inc.; California Apartment Association; and SummerHill Homes.
+In total, Wiener’s 2020 re-election campaign has so far received $153,816 from real estate lobbying groups, developers, real estate attorneys, real estate brokers, architects, property management employees, land-use lobbyists, interior and landscape designers, and landlords, among others.
+They include Build, Inc.; Reuben, Junius and Rose LLP; Spieker Realty Investments; Signature Homes, Inc.; California Apartment Association; and SummerHill Homes.
 (See the PDF: Scott Wiener 2020 Re-Election Real Estate Campaign Contributions.)

-The California Apartment Association supports Wiener’s trickle-down housing bill, SB 50.
+The California Apartment Association supports Wiener’s SB 50.

-“We remain skeptical of Senator Weiner’s intent with SB 50,” says Moya of Housing Is A Human Right, “especially since he’s taken tens of thousands of dollars in campaign contributions from major real estate interests and Prop 10 opponents.
+“We remain skeptical of Senator Weiner’s intent with SB 50,” says Moya of Housing Is A Human Right, “especially since he’s taken more than $150,000 in campaign contributions from major real estate interests and Prop 10 opponents.
 Money talks.”